fiatdao/fiat-ui/README.md

 3. Install Node Dependencies: `yarn install`.
 4. Start the app with `yarn dev`.

+## How to Contribute
+To contribute, start by grabbing one of the open issues on the repo, assign it to yourself.
+Once the task has been completed, open a PR against the `main` branch.

 ## Helpful Testnet Links
 - Goerli USDC Faucet: https://goerli.etherscan.io/address/0x08034634bbd210485c9c8f798afdc5432782fd18#writeContract
 - Element.fi: https://testnet.element.fi/mint